 Division of Assets in Divorce: Calculation

-Custody and Visitation
+Child Custody and Visitation

-- The income of the spouses
+- The spouses' income

 - Who has physical custody of the child